tgirke/rcf/index.md

     * Cluster with thousands of CPU cores of different architectures and fast interconnect
     * Parallel big data storage system with many petabytes of high-availability storage

+* Supported access models

+    * Affordable annual subscription fee (no extra charge on CPU usage)
+    * Rental model for data storage
+    * Ownership models for computing nodes and storage

 * Training on HPC usage and big data processing
 * New service to be deployed in late 2017: support for using commercial cloud computing and national HPC facilities